tremendouscoin/litecoin-solo-mining-tutorial/README.md

 This code and documentation is forked from https://github.com/mikeghen/litecoin-solo-mining-tutorial

-I do not know that author at all, but his tutorial seems pretty great and it is based on litecoin 0.14 so it seemed like the best way to work on solo mining Tremendouscoin.
+I do not know that author at all, but his tutorial seems pretty tremendous and it is based on litecoin 0.14 so it seemed like the best way to work on solo mining Tremendouscoin.
 Additional info is available at that repo.